 Call us on 08 8912 4000 or email firstname.lastname@example.org to make an enquiry.
 Please note that these are only checked by staff during business hours.

 Prefer to walk in or talk face-to-face?
-Come on in to the hub, and talk to one of our friendly staff.
+Come on in to the hub and talk to one of our friendly staff.
 We are located at 1/16 Katherine Terrace.